danielpagano202/ArrEx/README.md

 ## How to support this project

-Star the repository.
+⭐ Star the repository on Github.
 Thank you :)